-- The only exception is that the app processor has a non-secure and secure watchdog. - Each processor or processor cluster is responsible for periodically resetting (kicking/ petting/servicing) of its own watchdog. - The system has one and only one secure watchdog whose primary event (Bite) causes a system reset or cold boot. - With the exception of the secure watchdog, the primary event, or bite, shall be sent to the app processor as an interrupt. - The secondary event, or bark, must and will be serviced by the corresponding processor.
+- 1. The only exception is that the app processor has a non-secure and secure watchdog. - 2.
+Each processor or processor cluster is responsible for periodically resetting (kicking/petting/servicing) its watchdog. - 3.
+The system has one and only one secure watchdog whose primary event (Bite) causes a system reset or cold boot. - 4.
+Except the secure watchdog, the primary event, or bite, shall be sent to the app processor as an interrupt. - 5.
+The secondary event, or bark, must and will be serviced by the corresponding processor. - 6.
+The secure watchdog is always under the control of the Secure Root of Trust (SRoT). - 7.
+The system provides a secure watchdog that enables the pin to be used to connect the watchdog bites to the global reset circuitry for debug purposes. - 8.
+A watchdog enable pin is provided behind a GPIO. - 9.
+The GPIO pin is detected by the fuse detect operation, and the value is stored in a register in the security control block. - 10.
+A watchdog enable fuse is also provided and will be ORed with the GPIO.
+So, if the watchdog enable fuse is blown, the secure watchdog is forced to be enabled and the GPIO is essentially ignored. - 11.
+The watchdog timer never causes a processor from exiting a sleep or power-collapse state except for the secure watchdog.

-- The secure watchdog is always under the control of the Secure Root of Trust (SRoT). - The system provides a secure watchdog enable pin to be used to connect the watchdog bites to the global reset circuitry for debug purposes. - A watchdog enable pin is provided behind a GPIO. - The GPIO pin is detected by the fuse detect operation, and the value is stored in a register in the security control block. - A watchdog enable fuse is also provided and will be ORed with the GPIO.
-So, if the watchdog enable fuse is blown, the secure watchdog is forced to be enabled and the GPIO is essentially ignored. - The watchdog timer never causes a processor from exiting a sleep or powercollapse state with the exception of the secure watchdog. - With the exception of programming the watchdog duration, the watchdog hardware is designed in such a way that the corresponding software should only need to pet its own watchdog.
-All watchdog enables and interruptions due to power collapse, processor sleep, and debug conditions are handled automatically by the hardware. - All hardware watchdogs run on the 32 kHz sleep XTAL clock. - The size of the watchdog timer counter is 20 bits wide.
-With the sleep clock running at 32 kHz, a maximum duration of 32 sec is achieved. - When a processor is in the Reset state, the associated watchdog is held in the Disabled state.
-When a processor is hung, the subsequent restart process resets the processor subsystem, not just the CPU; then the watchdog timer including the configuration registers is also reset. - Upon cold boot or subsystem restart, the watchdog is held in the Disabled state until the software enables the watchdog timer.
+- 12. With the exception of programming the watchdog duration, the watchdog hardware is designed in such a way that the corresponding software should only need to pet its watchdog.
+All watchdog enables and interruptions due to power collapse, processor sleep, and debug conditions are handled automatically by the hardware. - 13.
+All hardware watchdogs run on the 32 kHz sleep XTAL clock. - 14.
+The size of the watchdog timer counter is 20 bits wide.
+With the sleep clock running at 32 kHz, a maximum duration of 32 sec is achieved. - 15.
+When a processor is in the Reset state, the associated watchdog is held in the Disabled state.
+When a processor is hung, the subsequent restart process resets the processor subsystem, not just the CPU; then the watchdog timer including the configuration registers is also reset. - 16.
+Upon cold boot or subsystem restart, the watchdog is held in the Disabled state until the software enables the watchdog timer.

-4.2.23.2.
+4.2.24.2.
 Watchdog Connectivity